wakeelahmedsyed/wakeelahmedsyed.github.io/projects/pyro-design.md

       <p class="infog-ph-tag">Your Infographic Goes Here</p>
       <p class="infog-ph-title">Project Overview Infographic</p>
       <p class="infog-ph-desc">
-        Replace this block with your visual overview of the project — for example, a three-panel diagram showing the problem (CCR displaying inflated flows), the method (physical fan audit + pitot traverse + RCA), and the result (corrected heat balance + fan unit recommendation).
+        Replace this block with your visual overview of the project — for example, a three-panel diagram showing the problem (HCRDI's oversized cyclone design), the method (independent cyclone re-sizing + ΔP recalculation + ID fan cross-check), and the result (corrected cyclone dimensions + energy reduction).
 An SVG, PNG, or embedded HTML visual all work here.
       </p>
       <span class="infog-ph-note">📐 Recommended dimensions: 860 × 360 px or wider</span>
     </div>